Chart Color Schemes

 Lorn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch identified six projects likely impacting the area.
-Key projects include: Maitland Mental Health Rehabilitation Project, Maitland Regional Sports Complex Redevelopment, Maitland Local Housing Strategy 2041, and New Maitland Hospital.
-The following list details those most relevant.
+Key projects are: Maitland Mental Health Rehabilitation Project, Maitland Regional Sports Complex Redevelopment, Maitland Local Housing Strategy 2041, and New Maitland Hospital.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.